-- Organic Chemistry: 1 year with lab (8 semester hours/12 quarter hours)–Please note 1 semester of Organic Chemistry may be substituted with one semester of Biochemistry.
+- Organic Chemistry: 1 year with lab (8 semester hours/12 quarter hours) Please note: One semester of Biochemistry can replace one semester of Organic Chemistry.

-- Six additional upper level (300-400 or beyond) science hours—Please note the following courses are highly recommended (Biochemistry, Genetics, Immunology Microbiology and Anatomy & Physiology)
+- Six additional upper (300 level and above) science hours are favorable.
+Please note- courses in Biochemistry, Genetics, Immunology Microbiology, and Anatomy & Physiology) are highly recommended.

 Medical College Admission Test (MCAT)

-All applicants must submit valid MCAT scores (no substitutions will be considered in place of the MCAT).
-We accept MCAT administration up to three years prior to the date of matriculation.
-The Dean may grant exceptions to this timeline in certain instances.
+All applicants must submit valid MCAT scores (no substitutions in place of the MCAT).
+MCAT scores from tests administered up to three years before the date of matriculation are accepted.

-We participate in American Association of Colleges of Osteopathic Medicine (ACCOMAS), the centralized online application service for the U.S. colleges of osteopathic medicine.
+We participate in the American Association of Colleges of Osteopathic Medicine (AACOMAS), the centralized online application service for the U.S. colleges of osteopathic medicine.
 AACOMAS simplifies the application process by offering you the convenience of completing a single online application for each osteopathic medical school you choose.

 Applicants interested in applying to Campbell University School of Osteopathic Medicine must complete an online application through AACOMAS once the application cycle opens in May.
-You can continue to submit primary applications throughout the year as we are on a rolling admissions cycle.
+Primary applications are accepted from the Opening Day of AACOMAS through March 1, as CUSOM offers a rolling admissions cycle.

-We will review and consider primary applications submitted by March 1st to AACOMAS.
-Please contact ACCOMAS for more information on how to submit a primary application to Campbell University School of Osteopathic Medicine.
+Please contact AACOMAS for more information on how to submit a primary application to Campbell University School of Osteopathic Medicine.

-Secondary applications are given by invitation only.
+Secondary applications are granted by invitation only.
 The secondary application process consists of the application, a non-refundable processing fee, and two required letters of recommendation.
-The last date to submit a secondary application is April 1, unless otherwise noted from the Office of Admissions.
+The last date to submit a secondary application is March 15, unless otherwise noted by the Office of Admissions.

-You must pay a $50.00 application fee online when you submit your secondary application.
+A $50.00 application fee is required when submitting your secondary application.
 We accept AACOMAS fee waivers as well.
 If you have been granted an AACOMAS fee waiver, please email the waiver to the Office of Admissions.

-Interview slots fill up quickly, so we strongly recommend to complete the secondary application as soon as possible.
+Interview slots fill up quickly, so it is strongly recommended to complete the secondary application as soon as possible.

 Letters of recommendation

-Letters of recommendation may not be written by a relative, including relatives through marriage.
+Letters of recommendation may not be written by a relative, including blood relatives and relatives through marriage.

 All letters of recommendation must be typed on official letterhead and signed.